sihensel/docs/git.md

 ### Amending commits

-Sometimes it is necessary to edit a commit, either beacuse the message is incomplete or the author is incorrect.
+Sometimes it is necessary to edit a commit, either beacuse the message is incomplete or the author is incorrect.</br>
-`git commit --amend` lets you edit the last commit message (this also works while rebasing).
+`git commit --amend` lets you edit the last commit message (this also works while rebasing).</br>
-`git commit --amend --author="Author Name <email@address.com>" --no-edit` changes the author of the last commit message.
+`git commit --amend --author="Author Name <email@address.com>" --no-edit` changes the author of the last commit message.</br>
 It is also possible to `squash` or `fixup` commits with a rebase.

 ### Fixup old commit